processing/processing-pi-website/content/tutorial/project-synth/index.md

 ## Getting a single button to interact with Processing

-The easiest way to make a button work on Raspberry Pi is to connect it between a GPIO pin and the ground.
+The easiest way to make a button work on Raspberry Pi is to connect it between a GPIO pin and one of the ground pins.
 In order for this to register as an input when the button is pressed, an internal pull-up resistor has to be enabled.

 In this tutorial, we'll be using the `INPUT_PULLUP` mode for the input pins and this way avoid using other components like external resistors.

-Let's connect a single button to GPIO pin #4 and the ground as shown in the schematic:
+Let's connect a single button to GPIO pin #4 and  ground as shown in the schematic:

 {{< figure class="center" src="Project1-sketch-basic-button_bb.png" width="500" link="Project1-sketch-basic-button_bb.png" title="Single Button connected to Pin 4 of RPI GPIO" >}}